 A close attention should be paid to the sodium content of Pita bread even though pita bread has no salt to taste.
 This is because only one serving contains roughly about 322 milligrams which is approximately more than 20% of the recommended 1,500 milligram intake as prescribed by the institute of medicine.
 Pita bread is also richly endowed with a very high amount of vitamin B than whole wheat bread .

-Another important health benefit of pita bread is that it has a reasonable amount of vitamin content
+Another important health benefit is that it has a reasonable amount of vitamin content

 Research has proven beyond doubt that each whole wheat pita bread contains 14% daily nutritional value of thiamine.
 11% of the daily value for thiamine is usually found in unenriched White pita bread.
 The best source of vitamins are fortified pita bread.